CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 // etc.
 ```

 Open question 2: How far would we like to take this?

+1. Only support KeyValuePair.
+2-element tuples and other 2-element deconstructible types have no special meaning in a collection expression.

+    ```c#
+    Dictionary<string, int> nameToAge = [kvp]; // legal
+    Dictionary<string, int> nameToAge = [("mads", 21)]; // not legal

+    record NameAndAge(string Name, int Age);
+    NameAndAge nameAndAge = new("mads", 21);
+    Dictionary<string, int> nameToAge = [nameAndAge] // not legal
+    ```

  Only support KeyValuePair?
 Support KeyValuePair and 2-element tuples?
 Support any 2-element deconstructible/constructible types?